What Goes on a Criminal Record in YOUR State? Find Out Now

 Criminal records are part of public information, but that doesn’t necessarily mean that anybody can easily access them.
 There are laws about who can access what records in your state.
 Government agencies have the right to access your crime record without you knowing about it.
 This would apply to law enforcement if you are under investigation, for example.
 Of course, if you end up being charged with a crime, your defense attorney will also receive a copy of your criminal record, so he can know your entire legal history and how best to approach your case.

 In addition, anyone can perform a name-base check on you without your permission, if it is being used for personal information.
-Criminal convictions and records are public information, so if you’re wondering can someone run a background check without my permission, the answer is yes.
+Criminal convictions and records are public information, so if you’re wondering, Is an unauthorized background check feasible, the answer is yes.

 Employers need your consent to request a criminal background; it’s not legal for them to look into your criminal background without your express permission.
 Of course, you don’t have to permit them, but you should expect to be turned down for the position.
 Willfully hiding your past will only arouse suspicion in your prospective employer, and they won’t feel as if they can trust you.
 Also, some industries, such as health care and child care, require employers to check your criminal records.